QMCSoftware/QMCSoftware/README.md

 pip install qmcpy
 ~~~

-If you are interested in contributing please see the CONTRIBUTING.md file.

 ----

 ## The QMCPy Framework

 The central package including the 5 main components as listed below.
 Each component is implemented as abstract classes with concrete implementations.
 For example, the lattice and Sobol' sequences are implemented as concrete implementations of the `DiscreteDistribution` abstract class.
-An overview of implemented componenets and some of the underlying mathematics is available at `./qmcpy/README.md`.
+An overview of implemented componenets and some of the underlying mathematics is available in the [QMCPy README](https://github.com/QMCSoftware/QMCSoftware/blob/master/qmcpy/README.md).
 A complete list of concrete implementations and thorough documentation can be found in the [QMCPy Read the Docs](https://qmcpy.readthedocs.io/en/latest/algorithms.html) .

 - **Stopping Criterion:** determines the number of samples necessary to meet an error tolerance.
 - **Integrand:** the function/process whose expected value will be approximated.